 This Erasmus Mundus Joint Master Degree brings together European and international partners to provide an integrated study programme engaging with theoretical, empirical and applied approaches to security, intelligence and strategy.
 You will study in locations across Europe and will have the opportunity to apply for work-based learning placements with practitioner organisations.

-International security presents complex, challenging realities for a wide range of actors from nation states and international organisations, to multi-national corporations.
+International security presents complex, challenging realities for a wide range of actors - from nation states and international organisations, to multinational corporations.
 Globalisation and increased interdependency have radically changed the way we understand security in relation to the state, society, the economy and even the biosphere.
 There is a growing demand for greater attention and coordinated responses from the international community, including not only individual countries but also international organisations such as the European Union (EU), the African Union (AU), the United Nations (UN) and security alliances such as NATO.

-To support these organisations there is a need for knowledgeable, well informed experts with the skills to not only react to crises, but to identify and anticipate the threats and challenges that create crises.
+To support these organisations there is a need for knowledgeable, well informed experts with the skills not only to react to crises, but to identify and anticipate the threats and challenges that create crises.
 These experts can and should come from civilian (e.g. academia, governmental, non-governmental and private sectors) as well as military backgrounds.
-Bridging these â€˜expert' security communities and ensuring opportunities for dedicated training and shared knowledge, experiences and best practice is the purpose of this IMSISS degree programme.
+Bridging these â€˜expert' security communities and ensuring opportunities for dedicated training and shared knowledge, experiences and best practice is the purpose of the IMSISS degree programme.

 IMSISS is innovative in delivering learning:

 Specialist master classes and webinars (online seminars) provided by practitioners and visiting academics give students a broad understanding of security themes.